L4r1k/Heim/solution/solution.md

 ## Walkthrough

 1. Navigate to `localhost:8080` and a home page with a form will be presented
 2. Fill in a name and click submit or make a POST request to `/auth` with `x-www-form-urlencoded` body data that includes a `username` parameter with a value of your choosing.
+As you do so, open the dev console of your browser and sniff the network traffic.
+After authorization, you should see Heim making a GET request to `/auth`, leaking `jwt_secret_key` in its query parameters.

 ```bash
 curl --location --request POST 'localhost:8080/auth' \